Available In Pittsburgh, PA

 Following the G-Shot, patients notice an initial increase in blood flow to the region, which may last in a subtle yet noticeable way for up to a week.
 Women generally experience enhanced sensitivity in the region lasting up to 18 months or more.

 The G-Shot is a relatively painless non-surgical, in-office procedure used to treat a variety of female sexual dysfunction and incontinence issues.

 First, the patient’s own blood is obtained via a simple blood draw from the arm.
-Second, after the blood is placed in a centrifuge for approximately 10 minutes, PRP is isolated from the sample.
+Second, after the blood is placed in a centrifuge for approximately 10 minutes, the results are isolated from the sample.
 Third, the clitoral and upper vaginal region are numbed with a topical anesthetic cream.
-Fourth, the PRP is injected back into numbed vaginal tissue.
+Fourth, inject the results back into numbed vaginal tissue.

 For most patients, there is very little pain or discomfort as a result of the G-Shot.
 Many patients report a slight pinch or a warm sensation with no discomfort following the injection.
 Patients may return to normal activities, including sexual intimacy immediately following treatment.